marcelinollano/mentalmodels/README.md

 1. Download, install and open [Anki](http://ankisrs.net/#download)
 2. [Download the deck](https://github.com/marcelinollano/mental-models/blob/master/mental-models.apkg?raw=true)
-3. Double click the deck and the mental models deck should appear.
+3. Double-click the deck and the mental models deck should be there

 ## Credits